-3. Just in case you never noticed before, Yes, that is Johnny Galecki from Roseanne and Big Bang Theory as Rusty
+3. Yes, that is Johnny Galecki from Roseanne and Big Bang Theory as Rusty

 Johnny Galecki (Rusty Griswold): At the time, I was in Chicago auditioning for industrial films and regional theater, and I was happy doing that.
 I didn’t dare to dream to be in a big studio film.
 But I put myself on tape and sent it in.
 They flew me out to Los Angeles; it was one of the first times I was ever here.
 I read with Chevy and Jeremiah — and that alone would have been enough for me.
 I could have been given my walking papers and sent home on the next flight and it still would have been a dream come true.
 Chevy told me right there in the room that I had gotten the role […] What’s even funnier is that people that I’ve known for 10, 15 years still to this day say to me, “Oh my god, you’re in Christmas Vacation?”
 There’s a big difference between 14 and 39.
 I’m able to look at it with very grateful eyes.